Impact of DuoTherm Compared to TENS on Pain and Disability With Acute and Chronic Low Back Pain

 Active Comparator: Multimodal TENS Unit

-LG SMART TENS stimulator is a portable electrotherapy device featuring transcutaneous electrical nerve stimulation (TENS) therapeutic device, which is used for pain relief.
+LG SMART TENS stimulator is an 8-channel portable electrotherapy device featuring transcutaneous electrical nerve stimulation (TENS) therapeutic device, which is used for pain relief.
 The stimulator sends a gentle electrical current to underlying nerves and muscle groups via electrodes applied on the skin.
 The parameters of the device are controlled by buttons on a controller with an adjustable intensity level.

 LG Smart TENS unit